-Rationale.
-In determining the relative precedence of exponentiation, unary plus and minus, and casts, we encountered a circularity in intuition.
-The following three examples show our intuition about how these expressions should be parenthesized:
+We find that there is tension between the relative precedence of exponentiation, unary minus/plus, and casts.
+The following three expressions show our intuition for how these expressions should be parenthesized.

 -24 wants -(24)

 -2:uint wants (-2):uint

 2:uint4:uint wants (2:uint) (4:uint)